Welcome to Pitzer College Residence Life!

 For a virtual tour of the buildings, check out these videos.

 What does a Resident Assistant do?
 What is a Residence Director?

-Residence Assistants (RAs) are full time students who work to foster relationships and build positive communities on their floor and in their building as a whole.
+Resident Assistants (RAs) are students who work to foster relationships and build positive communities on their floor and in their building as a whole.
 RAs support and facilitate social/educational programs, community meetings, connect students with campus resources, help with roommate conflicts, and perform nightly safety walks throughout the buildings.

 Residence Directors (RDs) are professional staff members that live in the residence halls, including Pitzer, Atherton, and Sanborn Halls.
 The RD supervises the RAs in the building, meets with students in roommate and policy concerns, plans building-wide programs, and helps the whole residence hall community function smoothly.

 Learn more about our staff on our staff website.